KhondokerTanvirHossain/weather-prediction/README.md

 # Weather Prediction
-This is a LSTM based RNN model to analysis time series data that can predict temprature, pressure, humidity and wind speed of the city Berlin for next 10 days.
+This is a LSTM based RNN model to analysis time series data that can predict temperature, pressure, humidity and wind speed of the city Berlin for next 10 days.

 ## Features
-* Predict temprature, pressure, wind speed and humidity
+* Predict temperature, pressure, wind speed and humidity
 * Predict next 10 day's weather
 * Accuracy of the LSTM network of RNN model based on rmse analysis is more than 98%